 The Children's Health Insurance Program Reauthorization Act of 2009, extends and expands the state Children's Health Insurance Program (CHIP).
 Among other things, the law allows states to subsidize premiums for employer provided group health coverage for eligible children and families.
-It also provides additional special enrollment rights, under the CenturyLink Retiree and Inactive Health Plan.
+It also provides additional special enrollment rights, under the Lumen Retiree and Inactive Health Plan.
 The Plan is amended to permit participants and dependents who are eligible for but who have not previously enrolled in coverage, to "special enroll" in the Plan in two additional circumstances:

-(1) the participant's or dependent's Medicaid or CHIP health coverage is terminated due to loss of his or her eligibility, and the employee requests coverage under the Plan within 60 days after the termination of this Medicaid or CHIP coverage, or

-(2) the participant or dependent becomes eligible for a premium assistance subsidy under Medicaid or CHIP, and the participant requests coverage under the Plan within 60 days after he or she is determined to be eligible for the Medicaid or CHIP subsidy.
+- 1. the participant's or dependent's Medicaid or CHIP health coverage is terminated due to loss of his or her eligibility, and the employee requests coverage under the Plan within 60 days after the termination of this Medicaid or CHIP coverage, or - the participant or dependent becomes eligible for a premium assistance subsidy under Medicaid or CHIP, and the participant requests coverage under the Plan within 60 days after he or she is determined to be eligible for the Medicaid or CHIP subsidy.

-To find out more about special enrollment rights under the Plan, call the CenturyLink Service Center at 800-729-7526.
+To find out more about special enrollment rights under the Plan, call the Lumen Health and Life Service Center at 866-935-5011 or 800-729-7526.

-See the "Legal Notices" section regarding the HIPAA Notice and other enrollment rights.
+See the XXXV.
+LEGAL NOTICES section regarding the HIPAA Notice and other enrollment rights.